BlockstreamResearch/bip-frost-dkg/README.md

 The `PATCH` version is incremented for other changes that are noteworthy (bug fixes, test vectors, important clarifications, etc.).

 * *0.1.0* (2024-07-08): Publication of draft BIP on the bitcoin-dev mailing list

+## Acknowledgements

+We thank Lloyd Fournier for their contributions to this document.